 “How exactly do I want to be a better person?”

-When setting goals, make it SMART, which is:
+When setting goals, make them SMART, which is:

 - Time Bound